Topology of Almost Complex Structures on Six-Manifolds: Twistor spaces of four- and six-manifolds

 Let $M$ be an oriented Riemannian manifold and let $Z(M)$ denote the space of orthogonal almost complex structures on $M$, called the \emph{twistor space}.
 The space $Z(M)$ has two components corresponding to the structures which induce the given orientation on $M$ or the opposite orientation.
 Recall, we denote these by $Z_{\pm}(M)$, and refer to them as the \emph{positive} and \emph{negative} twistor spaces.

-The Atiyah--Hitchin--Singer almost complex structure on $Z(M)$ is defined as follows: the Levi--Civita connection induces a connection on the bundle $Z(M) \to M$ splitting $TZ(M)$ into a direct sum of horizontal and vertical subspaces
+The Atiyah--Hitchin--Singer almost complex structure on $Z(M)$ is defined as follows: the Levi-Civita connection induces a connection on the bundle $Z(M) \to M$ splitting $TZ(M)$ into a~direct sum of horizontal and vertical subspaces

-The almost complex structure on $T^v Z(M)$ is determined by the algebraic variety structure of the fibers $J(T_x M)$ of $Z(M) \to M$ explained in Section 2.
-At a point $J_x$ in the fiber over $x\in M$ the complex structure on $T^h_{J_x} Z(M) = T_x M$ is given\footnote{The Eells--Salamon almost complex structure is obtained replacing the vertical component of the Atiyah--Hitchin--Singer almost complex structure by its negative; see \cite[Section 3]{Sa84} for details.} by $J_x$.
+The almost complex structure on $T^{\rm v} Z(M)$ is determined by the algebraic variety structure of the fibers $J(T_x M)$ of $Z(M) \to M$ explained in Section~\ref{section2}.
+At a point $J_x$ in the fiber over $x\in M$ the complex structure on $T^{\rm h}_{J_x} Z(M) = T_x M$ is given\footnote{The Eells--Salamon almost complex structure is obtained replacing the vertical component of the Atiyah--Hitchin--Singer almost complex structure by its negative; see~\cite[Section~3]{Sa84} for details.} by $J_x$.